In other words, an option premium that is not intrinsic value will decline at an increasing rate as expiration nears.

 Option sellers use theta to their advantage, collecting time decay every day.
 The same is true of credit spreads, which are really selling strategies.
 Calendar spreads involve buying a longer-dated option and selling a nearer-dated option, taking advantage of the fact that options expire faster as they approach expiration.

-You can see the accelerated curve of decay in the following graph:
+You can see the accelerated curve of option time decay in the following graph:

 As a general rule of thumb, option sellers want the underlying to stay stable, while option buyers want it to move.